micro-community/development/README.md

 The coding style guide is fairly straightforward.

-- **Brevity is key** - Don't use long variable names where a comment would suffice.
-Do the minimal work.
-- **Consistency is key** - See the surrounding packages, variables and types as a guide for how you write code.
-- **Keep it simple** - Don't use complex algorithms where a for-loop would do.
+- **KISS:** - Don't use complex algorithms where a for-loop would do.
 Just keep it simple.
 We'll fix perf later.
+- **Brevity:** - Don't use long variable names where a comment would suffice.
+Do the minimal work.
+- **Consistency:** - See the surrounding packages, variables and types as a guide for how you write code.

 ## Workflow